-The Science News report, What do you see? is finally verifying something I’ve suspected for years.
+The Science News report, What do you see? verifies something I’ve suspected for years.
 Namely, our needs and fears (1) generally dictate what we see (2), even though our mind may believe otherwise.
-Our perception of reality is essentially a subjective reflection of our emotion, as this research shows.
+Our perception of reality is essentially a subjective reflection of our emotion, as this research shows

 However, the researchers see emotion a little differently.
 For example, the article says:

 Whereas emotions describe complex states of mind, such as anger or happiness, affect refers to something much more basic.
 Psychologists describe it as a bodily response that is experienced as pleasant or unpleasant, comfortable or uncomfortable, a feeling of being tired in the morning or wound up at night.
 These responses are the ingredients for emotions, but they also serve as less complex feelings that people experience even when they think they feel “nothing”.

 They want to have it both ways.
 For example, the words above, “pleasant or unpleasant, comfortable or uncomfortable” refer to sensory experiences that at least any mammal feels.
 Others include anger, empathy, anticipation, fear, hunger, and need.
 Don’t these all fall under the category of emotion (3) in the broad sense of the word?
 Meaning, none of these sensations require a thinking “mind” to feel, as anyone who knows animals well enough can attest.